 6. You Kept "Include Google Display Network" Checked

 By default, Google will keep “Include Google Display Network” checked when you go to set up a search campaign.
-This is good for Google, but bad for you.
+This is good for Google but bad for you.

 Always keep search campaigns separate from display.
 By including display with search, you’re sacrificing control — and if there is one thing you want to be extra careful with, it’s giving Google too much control.
-Plus, when checking “include Google Display Network”, you’ll strictly be showing text ads on the display network — you can’t show image ads, which perform a lot better.

 Keep search and display separate.
 Enough said.